yukihuyt/Grid_based_level_editor/README.md

-# Grid Based 2D Level Editor Demo :space_invader:
+# Grid Based 2D Level Editor Prototype :space_invader:

-This is a tiny demo made by [Godot engine](https://godotengine.org/) to check what I learned about Godot from scratch in 12 days, and definitely, to have fun :wink: The idea of this demo's UX and functionality design was inspired by a lot simulation or tycoon games.
+This is a tiny prototype made by [Godot engine](https://godotengine.org/) to check what I learned about Godot from scratch in 12 days, and definitely, to have fun :wink: The idea of this prototype's UX and functionality design was inspired by a lot simulation or tycoon games.

 Thanks to [GDQuest](https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ), which is an amazing channel upload videos frequently about basic and pro knowledge of Godot, along with some interesting little projects.
 I learned a lot by watching their videos and if you are confused about how to start learning Godot, go check their channel!